 The martial arts of Muay Thai and TaeKwondo are two very different art forms with their own unique stories.
 In this article, we’re going to take a look at these two disciplines in greater detail.

 So, what are the main difference between a TaekwonDo and Muay Thai?
-The main difference between TaeKwonDo and Muay Thai are their history and Philosophy, as well their Techniques and Forms, Weapons used and last but not least their individual Belt Ranking Systems and Real Life Effectiveness
+The main difference between TaeKwonDo and Muay Thai are their history and Philosophy, their Techniques and Forms, Weapons used and their individual Belt Ranking Systems and Real Life Effectiveness

 We’ve already spoken about the history of TaeKwondo in a previous post, but we will still cover some aspects of it to compare to Muay Thai.